Caroline Kennedy: Tenure

-United States Ambassador to Australia
+United States Ambassador to Australia (2022–2024)

 On December 15, 2021, President Joe Biden nominated Kennedy to be the United States Ambassador to Australia.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on April 7, 2022.
 The committee favorably reported her to the Senate floor on May 4, 2022.
 She was confirmed by the Senate on May 5, 2022, by voice vote.
 Kennedy was officially sworn in on June 10, 2022.
-She presented her credentials to Governor-General David Hurley on July 25, 2022.
+She presented her credentials to Governor-General of Australia David Hurley on July 25, 2022.

-Works published
+At her arrival press conference in July 2022, she called out a male journalist for speaking over a female reporter.

+While ambassador, Kennedy worked to secure support in Congress to pass legislation to allow for the transfer of nuclear-powered submarines to Australia (under AUKUS).

+In August 2023, Kennedy suggested the potential for "resolution" and a plea bargain deal, to resolve the extradition proceedings of journalist Julian Assange (an Australian citizen) from the United Kingdom to the United States.
+Also in 2023, she travelled to Solomon Islands with her son Jack, to witness a recreation of part of the famous 1.2 km swim made by her father when he was in the navy and his ship was rammed and sunk by a Japanese destroyer in 1943.

+In September 2024, Kennedy announced she would leave her ambassadorial position regardless of the result of the presidential election.

+Publications

-Kennedy and Ellen Alderman have written two books together on civil liberties:
+Kennedy and Ellen Alderman have co-written two books on civil liberties: